 In addition to our top-quality high-altitude tents, we now provide an individual tent (1 tent per person) in basecamp.

 Your trip includes 2 free Kathmandu hotel nights at the beginning and two free Kathmandu hotel nights at the end of the trip.
 You will be sharing.
-If you want your own single room, the cost is an aditional $32 per night and for extra nights $65 per person for single occupancy.
+If you want your own single room, the cost is an additional $32 per night (during the included four free hotel nights) and for extra nights $65 per person for single occupancy.
 Please bring extra cash to pay for your extra nights and / or your single supplement.
-This a clean and comfortable "two-star" hotel.
-We use good quality hot water hotels in a central neighborhood, near many tasty restaurants, and excellent mountain equipment and gift shopping, as well as our trekking and mountain climbing office where we meet before and after the adventure.
+Please note that shared accommodation is not available for those who arrive early or depart late.

 Trekking: For our full-service members, the cost of this expedition includes one of the most beautiful treks in the world.
 For more information and photos, please visit our Everest Nepal Trek.